Precise Cosmological Constraints from BOSS Galaxy Clustering with a Simulation-Based Emulator of the Wavelet Scattering Transform: Introduction

 As far as 3D clustering explorations are concerned, the first WST application was performed by Ref. \citep{PhysRevD.105.103534}, working with the fractional matter overdensity field obtained by N-body simulations \citep{Villaescusa_Navarro_2020} as input.
 Through a Fisher forecast, the basis of WST coefficients up to $2^{nd}$ order was found to predict a substantial improvement on the 1-$\sigma$ errors obtained on 6 cosmological parameters, exceeding the performance of both the standard and also the marked power spectrum.
-Building upon this encouraging result, the subsequent work of Ref. \citep{PhysRevD.106.103509} developed the first application of the WST to actual galaxy data, analyzing observations from the CMASS sample of the Baryon Oscillation Spectroscopic Survey (BOSS) \citep{Eisenstein_2011,Dawson_2012}.
+Another application was subsequently performed by Ref. \citep{2022arXiv220407646E}, finding similar levels of improvement.
+Building upon these encouraging results, the subsequent work of Ref. \citep{PhysRevD.106.103509} developed the first application of the WST to actual galaxy data, analyzing observations from the CMASS sample of the Baryon Oscillation Spectroscopic Survey (BOSS) \citep{Eisenstein_2011,Dawson_2012} (under some approximations, however, as we explain in the next paragraph).
 The WST, once again, was found to deliver a notable improvement to the errors obtained on 4 cosmological parameters, which were 3-6 times tighter compared to the ones from the galaxy power spectrum.
 This analysis demonstrated the great promise held in the use of the WST as a means of parameter inference in the context of spectroscopic surveys and precision cosmology in general.